ESwML/ESwML.github.io/index.md

 # Program
 April 22nd, 2024

+### Session 1

-14:00 - 14:45 (incl.
+13:45 - 14:30 (incl.
 10 min Q&A)

-## Is Machine Learning Necessary to Use in Cloud Resource Management?
+**Is Machine Learning Necessary to Use in Cloud Resource Management?** \
-**Thaleia Dimitra Doudali, IMDEA Software Institute, Madrid, Spain**
+Thaleia Dimitra Doudali, IMDEA Software Institute, Madrid, Spain

-14:45 - 15:30 (incl.
+14:30 - 15:15 (incl.
 10 min Q&A)

-## Towards Transparency in Computational Footprint of Deep Learning
+**Towards Transparency in Computational Footprint of Deep Learning** \
-**Pinar Tözün, IT University of Copenhagen, Denmark**
+Pinar Tözün, IT University of Copenhagen, Denmark

+### Coffee Break (15:15 - 15:45)

+### Session 2

-15:30 - 16:15 (incl.
+15:45 - 16:30 (incl.
 10 min Q&A)

-## Challenges and Automation When Using Machine Learning Surrogates in Scientific Applications
+**Challenges and Automation When Using Machine Learning Surrogates in Scientific Applications** \
-** Konstantinos Parasyris, Lawrence Livermore National Laboratory, USA **
+Konstantinos Parasyris, Lawrence Livermore National Laboratory, USA

-16:15 - 17:00 (incl.
+16:15 - 17:15 (incl.
 10 min Q&A)

-## Smart-PGSim: Using Neural Network to Accelerate AC-OPF Power Grid Simulation
+**Smart-PGSim: Using Neural Network to Accelerate AC-OPF Power Grid Simulation** \
-** Dong Li, University of California, Merced, CA USA **
+Dong Li, University of California, Merced, CA USA

 ---
 # Committees